 All benzodiazepines, including Ativan, are designated as controlled substances by the DEA (Drug Enforcement Administration), listed under the Schedule IV category.
 This translates to these drugs being highly addictive with a great potential for misuse.
 It is a problem that can result in physical dependence if they are frequently abused.

 Benzodiazepines For Short-Term Use

-Benzodiazepines are meant to be used temporarily to help the person deal with anxiety or sleep disturbances while they find other long-lasting solutions, such as learning to modify behavior to control their outcomes.
+Benzodiazepines are meant to be used temporarily to help the person deal with anxiety or sleep disturbances while finding other long-lasting solutions, such as learning to modify behavior to control their outcomes.

 This drug class is not meant to be used for common issues with daily frustration or stress.
 When used this way, it is very easy for the person taking it to become addicted quickly.

 Medical professionals should not prescribe benzodiazepines to treat issues with anxiety unless the patient has a major neurological condition or specific mental health disorder that causes clinically significant anxiety.

 Physicians should avoid prescribing benzodiazepines for sleep disorders and find other ways to help the patient.
 When a person uses benzodiazepines continually to alleviate the symptoms of insomnia and other sleep disturbances, they can rapidly develop a tolerance.
 They may require a higher dose to produce the desired effects.
 This is another way these drugs can easily be misused and become addictive.